The freedom of a Motorhome holiday in Motorhome Hire Italy

 I also do not miss lugging suitcases around all the time!

-Another aspect I like is that travelling through Italy in a Campervan allows the traveller to experience parts of Italy that the ordinary tourist never sees.
-Since you are not tied to a specific location because of accomodation, you can simply keep driving in whatever direction takes your fancy.
-It's quite fascinating how many amazing sites there are in Italy, just beyond the range of a single car journey from the major cities.
+Another aspect I like is that travelling through Italy in a Campervan or Motorhome allows the traveller to experience parts of Italy that the ordinary tourist never sees.
+Since you are not tied to a specific location because of accommodation, you can simply keep driving in whatever direction takes your fancy.
+It’s quite fascinating how many amazing sites there are in Italy, just beyond the range of a single car journey from the major cities.